cylorun/ResetTracker/README.md

  - Run the program using `python3 tracker.py`
  - The program will guide you through the rest of the process

+## Updating
+update.exe has not been confirmed stable yet.
+For now, just manually update.

 ## Viewing your stats

 #### Website